legacy-orchid/Website/content/docs/settings.md

-By default, each item cached until you change it, if you need to get the value from the cache does not use the method of "getNoCache"
+By default, each item cached until you change it if you need to get the value from the cache does not use the method of "getNoCache"
 ```php
 Settings::getNoCache($key, $default = null);
 ```